OliBridgman/concepts/README.md

 A list of ideas that will most likely never be made.

-##Museum Curator Tycoon

-Tycoon game.
-In a museum.
-That you curate.
-Weird and wonderful pieces throughout history and pop culture are collectable.
-The Necronomicon.
-Shakespeare's Skull.
-Dead Sea Scrolls.
-Voynich Manuscript. etc.

 ##Walking Simulator

 Walk to the store.
 Control the character's movement via a rhythm engine.